 5 Tactics to Strengthen Transportation Stakeholder Outreach

 A well-planned, organized approach to stakeholder outreach is critical to the success of any transportation project or program.
 It can be the difference between winning or losing funding or public support.
-By applying five simple tactics, says CDM Smith’s Casey Grigsby, “Project teams can bridge the gap between their technical experts and stakeholders to achieve their goals.”
+By applying five simple tactics project teams can bridge the gap between their technical experts and stakeholders to achieve their goals.

 Nail Down Your Budget and Schedule.
-Though seemingly straightforward, Grigsby recommends that you set your budget and schedule early in the process of building your stakeholder outreach plan.
+Though seemingly straightforward, you should set your budget and schedule early in the process of building your stakeholder outreach plan.
 Determine if your budget will restrict your resources or the communication channels you use, and bear your timeline in mind so you can develop a plan that is practical with goals that can feasibly be met.

 Each transportation project has its own unique challenges, stakeholders and objectives.
 By applying these simple tactics though, agencies can create a two-way dialogue between them and their audiences, helping them achieve their communication goals—from policy and funding persuasion to public support and approval to emergency management.